asvid/asvid.github.io/_posts/2016-04-24-color-changing-progress-bar.md

 description: Simple guide to color changing progress bar
 permalink: color-changing-progress-bar
 comments: true
+crosspost_to_medium: false
+tags:
+- UI
+- Kotlin
+- Android
 categories:
-- blog
-- UI
-- kotlin
+- Tutorial
 ---

 In my project I wanted to have progress bar that shows how much time you have until your food is not good to eat any longer.
 I'm not UX specialist, but I know that